 That’s because they start an Etsy shop with no planning, no goals, and no overall direction other than wanting to be the next “success story.”

 S.M.A.R.T. goals are a great place to start to establish what you’re working toward.
 SMART is an acronym for:

 So make sure your goals aren’t written down as: “I want to make a few extra bucks by selling on Etsy!”
 Rather, it should be: “I want to sell X number of Y products on Etsy by Z date to make a total profit of A dollars!”

 Working backward, you can easily define your version of success and then take small, manageable steps toward reaching that goal!

-The most successful Etsy stores have a very high standard.
+The most successful Etsy shops set high standards for themselves.
 They meet that standard by using a wide range of digital tools to create the best product listings.

 - Nailing product photography and photo editing

 - Filling out all information relevant to sales, delivery, and returns (required or not)